psthomas/psthomas.github.io/_posts/2018-02-08-google-analytics.md

 ---
 layout: post
 title: "You might not need (most of) Google Analytics"
-excerpt: "I manually build analytics queries for better page speed and more privacy."
+excerpt: "Manually building analytics queries for better page speed and more privacy."
 tags: [JavaScript, privacy, pagespeed, Google Analytics]
 comments: true
 share: false

 ---

 When I started this blog, I automatically included [Google Analytics](https://developers.google.com/analytics/devguides/collection/analyticsjs/) because it was convenient and useful.
 I've recently been thinking more about privacy and page speed, so I've been looking for alternatives.
-I ended up coming up with the following solution that still uses Google Analytics (GA), but is faster and more respectful of a user's privacy.
+I ended up coming up with the following solution that still uses Google Analytics, but is faster and more respectful of a user's privacy.

 ## How Google Analytics Works